 What may be more of an obstacle at LendingClub is the cost, because the upper end of their APR range is very high.
 This is partially due to their high origination fees, which range from 1 to 6 percent but average 5.49 percent.
 Peer-to-peer lending may be the only option available to people with poor credit records, but you should think carefully whether it would actually represent savings in the long run.

 Avant offers access to fixed-rate, unsecured debt consolidation loans, as well as home improvement and emergency loans.
 Their stated goal is to use analytics to lower barriers and reduce costs in online lending, but with an APR range that can go as high as 35.99 percent, whether or not they actually succeed in lowering costs would appear to depend very much on the terms you are offered.

 Avant allows you to choose a term of two, three, four or five years, so you can structure your loan to minimize long-term costs (which would involve a shorter loan) or minimize monthly payments (which would involve a longer loan).

 One thing that undermines the more cost-effective approach of a shorter loan is that Avant’s origination fees, up to 4.75 percent, can be somewhat pricey.
 Since origination fees are a one-time cost spread over the life of the loan, they have a particularly large impact on the APR of a shorter loan.

 If you do some comparison shopping and conclude that Avant is a cost-effective debt consolidation option, their website offers a user-friendly experience.
-This includes an online application, a soft credit inquiry that won’t impact your credit score, funding as quickly as one day upon approval and live support via phone, email, or chat.
+This includes an online application, a soft credit inquiry that won’t impact your credit score when checking loan options, funding as quickly as next business day and live support via phone or email.

 Learn more about debt consolidation